 Squatters can’t just crash at your place for 15 years and automatically get the deed.

-They need hostile possession (zero permission from you), actual possession (physically living there and maintaining stuff), open and notorious use (being obvious to neighbors), exclusive possession (not sharing with you or other squatters), and continuous occupation for the full time period.
+They need hostile possession (zero permission from you), actual possession (physically living there and maintaining stuff), open and notorious use (being obvious to neighbors), exclusive possession (not sharing with you or other squatters), and continuous occupation for the whole period.

 Most squatters crash and burn on this test because proving 15 years of perfect compliance is brutal.